-- Curcumin increase the body’s antioxidant capacity.
+- Curcumin increases the body’s antioxidant capacity.
 This lovely thing neutralizes those darn free radicals that wreak havoc on our bodies.

 - Curcumin can lower your risk of heart disease, cancer and Alzheimer’s disease.

 - Curcumin shows promising benefits against depression.
-In fact, the result were similar to Prozac.
+In fact, the results were similar to Prozac.

 Like I said, turmeric (more specifically curcumin) is a powerful compound.